gianludam/AI_Project/README.md

 python -m streamlit run App.py
 ```
 In the chatbot interface, you can:
--Enter a question to receive an answer
+- Enter a question to receive an answer
--Use the sidebar to upload PDFs and ingest documents into the vector store
+- Use the sidebar to upload PDFs and ingest documents into the vector store

 ##